ryutok/zbd/README.md

 ## What's different from Tarrasch/zsh-bd
 ### Ignore current directory
-Current directory is not included in parent directory list.
+Current directory is not included in the parent directory list.
 For example, when you are in `~/aaa/bbb/ccc/aaa`, command `zbd aaa` means `cd ~/aaa`.

 ### Performance without argument